 On December 25, India’s Ministry of Home Affairs ruled that the Missionaries of Charity no longer met the eligibility requirements for foreign donations under the Foreign Contributions Regulation Act.
 The ministry claimed unspecified “adverse inputs” as the reasoning for the decision.

-In early January, the National Catholic Register reported the Missionaries of Charity was rationing the distribution of aid to India’s poor following the government’s decision to block foreign donations.
+In early January, the National Catholic Register reported the Missionaries of Charity were rationing the distribution of aid to India’s poor following the government’s decision to block foreign donations.

 To ease the impact of the government’s decision to block foreign donations, several state governments, including the government in Odisha, decided to provide funding for the Missionaries of Charity to continue their critical operations.
 Odisha’s Chief Minister, Naveen Patnaik, approved 7,900,000 Rupees (approximately $106,750.00 USD) to be given to the Missionaries of Charity in Odisha from the Chief Minister’s Relief Fund.

 The VHP’s statement comes one day after the Missionaries of Charity regained permission to receive foreign donations.
-Yesterday, Derek O’Brien, a lawmaker from the opposition Trinamool Congress Party, tweeted that the Missionaries of Charity was back on the list of approved organization to receive foreign donations.
+Yesterday, Derek O’Brien, a lawmaker from the opposition Trinamool Congress Party, tweeted that the Missionaries of Charity was back on the list of the approved organizations to receive foreign donations.

 Missionaries of Charity was founded by Mother Teresa in Kolkata in 1950.
 The charity now runs hundreds of shelters across India where “the poorest of the poor” receive care.